-Unlike generic ERP systems, a retail ERP is specifically designed for retailers, which means it can easily support the essential features required for your unique technology stack.
+Unlike generic ERP systems, a retail ERP is designed for retailers, which means it can easily support the essential features specific to the industry.

-By consolidating data in this way, you’ll reduce human error and save precious time, which can be reinvested in better merchandising, branding, and customer experience to drive conversion rates, and ultimately, grow your retail business.
+By consolidating data in this way, you create a shared database or hub to support all the departments within your business.
+You’ll reduce human error and save precious time, which can be reinvested in better merchandising, branding, and customer experience to drive conversion rates, and ultimately grow your retail business.

 But how do you know when your business needs — and is ready for — a retail ERP?
 Here are 10 signs that indicate your business needs one right now.